 • Does she collect things?

-• How about some personalized stationery?
+• How about some personalized stationery? - Ask your child for input.

 • When my daughter was in Kindergarten and the end of the year came around, I asked her what she thought her teacher needed.
 She told me that all of her teacher’s staplers were black and “boyish” and asked if we could get her something more “girlish”.
 I found a pink sequined stapler that fit the bill and is still something that teacher uses.
-She thinks of my daughter each year.
+She thinks of my daughter each year. - Go in on a gift with other parents in the room.

-• The year I was presented with a Target gift certificate in the three digits left me speechless!
+• The year I was presented with a Target gift certificate in the three digits left me speechless! - Include your child in the gift.

 • We all know that teachers are not in the profession to make the big bucks.
 They are teachers because they love children.